Room Draw Policy 2013-14

 - If you are looking for a roommate for the next academic year, talk with your RA who may be aware of someone else who is searching for a roommate.
 Some students place notices in the NNB and others just talk with their friends to identify potential roommates.

 - If single rooms run out during room draw, individuals must be prepared to make a roommate selection in order to draw a room.
-Students are not allowed to draw into a space they can't fully occupy.
+Students are not allowed to draw into a space they cannot fully occupy (i.e. three people are needed to secure a triple room).
 Staff members will be available during room draw to assist with this process.

-- On the evening of draw designated for your class, you'll come to Great Hall.
+- On the evening of the draw night designated for your class, you will come to Great Hall.
 Enter Great Hall at the west entrance--signs will be posted.

 - As you enter Great Hall you will be provided with a Room Selection Ticket and copies of the Room Lists for available room.